Rush will be back tomorrow, but in the meantime, this is your undocumented anchorman, Mark Stein, sitting in.

 And I'm thinking, A, he's going to be president, and B, he'll be a very good president, unquote.

-Because David Brooks was sitting there and looking at Barack Obama's quote perfect I was looking at his pant leg and his perfectly creased pant.
+Because David Brooks was sitting there and looking at Barack Obama's quote, perfect, I was looking at his pant leg and his perfectly creased pant.

-This is now but if I'd been if I was Barack Ob maybe I'm kind of just uh uptight, I'm insecure about my sexuality or whatever, but if I call if I'm giving an interview to a New York Times guy and he's staring at my pant leg, I would I'm not sure I'd be entirely comfortable with that.
+But if I call, if I'm giving an interview to a New York Times guy and he's staring at my pant leg, I would, I'm not sure I'd be entirely comfortable with that.

-Here's a guy with an eye for a perfectly creased pant, and clearly if uh uh if you've got like uh the clutch bomber, if you've got like some uh some explosives there, the chances are it might dimple your crease a bit, and a guy, a guy who knows a perfectly creased pant leg like David Brooks would be the guy to spot it.
+Here's a guy with an eye for a perfectly creased pant, and clearly if you've got like the crotch bomber, if you've got like some explosives there, the chances are it might dimple your crease a bit.

-So anyway, uh David Brooks is the guy who was smitten by uh by Barack Obama, or at any rate his trousers, and it's now is now saying that the Tea Party crowd is real.
+So anyway, David Brooks is the guy who was smitten by Barack Obama, or at any rate his trousers.

-The Tea Party phenomenon is crazy.
+The Tea Party phenomenon is created.

-They're a ghastly bunch of people, they're knuckle-dragging morons, uh in uncreased trousers, uh properly kno th the pant legs are atrocious, but they do represent something real.
+Properly, their pant legs are atrocious, but they do represent something real.

 He says it's an amateurish movement with mediocre leadership.

-Um, the Tea Party movement has passion.
+Moreover, the Tea Party movement has passion.

-Think back on the recent decades of American history, the way the hippies defined the 1960s, the feminists the 1970s, the Christian conservatives the 1980s.
+Think back on the recent decades of American history, the way the hippies defined the 1960s, the feminists, the 1970s, the Christian conservatives, the 1980s.

 American history is often driven by passionate outsiders who force themselves into the center of American life.

-Uh that the wind doesn't blow with the majority.
+That the wind doesn't blow with the majority.

 The majority can just be shuffling along, ambling along, not particularly interested, not particularly interested in this or that or whatever.